-Article 8.10 Use of Health Professions Student Listserv - Official class listservs (e.g. pa14-L, bsdnp13-L, msdnp14-L, or msop14-L) are designed strictly to transmit messages related to program activities.
-Do not exploit listservs for purposes beyond their intended scope, such as to distribute unsolicited electronic communications.
+Article 8.10 Use of Health Professions Student Direct List - Official class direct lists (DLs) (e.g. gc23-L, pa23-L, bsdnp23-L or msop23-L) are designed strictly to transmit messages related to program activities.
+Do not exploit direct lists for purposes beyond their intended scope, such as to distribute unsolicited electronic communications.
 Unauthorized usage includes:

 - Any solicitation shall not be allowed, as indicated in the BCM Policy and Procedures Manual Section 11.2.10: "Internal Solicitations".
 Baylor College of Medicine prohibits unauthorized solicitations of any sort or distribution of literature by any college employees, students or any other person or persons on college premises.
-Solicitation is defined to include the following: - Sale of goods and services - Collection of debt - Solicitation of gifts or charitable contributions - o Solicitation in support of any candidate, political party, or political action committee - Circulation of petitions - o Solicitation of membership in non-Baylor organizations - Distribution of display of product samples or catalogues not related to a program of the college - Postings originated by non-BCM personnel are expressly prohibited without approval by the student's program director. - Posting of copyrighted materials is expressly prohibited by penalty of law. (e.g., text that is down-loaded from web sites, or taken from books, journals, or magazines) - Posting of libelous material or material intended as a mechanism of attack shall not be allowed. - Posting of chain letters or alerts of any kind shall not be allowed, including warnings of computer viruses. - Posting of items of general interest that are not copyrighted (e.g., jokes, stories) but are not related to program activities.
+Solicitation is defined to include the following: - Sale of goods and services - Collection of debt - Solicitation of gifts or charitable contributions - Solicitation in support of any candidate, political party, or political action committee - Circulation of petitions - Solicitation of membership in non-Baylor organizations - Distribution of display of product samples or catalogues not related to a program of the college - Postings originated by non-BCM personnel are expressly prohibited without approval by the student's program director. - Posting of copyrighted materials is expressly prohibited by penalty of law. (e.g., text that is downloaded from websites, or taken from books, journals, or magazines) - Posting of libelous material or material intended as a mechanism of attack shall not be allowed. - Posting of chain letters or alerts of any kind shall not be allowed, including warnings of computer viruses. - Posting of items of general interest that are not copyrighted (e.g., jokes, stories) but are not related to program activities.